 The synchronization of data from the marine station (VLIZ), and the research vessel to the EGI servers (IFCA) are partly operational.
 Specifically:

--From Research Vessel to VLIZ archive disks: this is operational for all installed sensors.
+From Research Vessel to VLIZ archive disks: this is operational for all installed sensors.

--From VLIZ archive disks to MongoDB: this is operational for ZooScan data and VPR data, developments for FlowCytometer data have started.
+From VLIZ archive disks to MongoDB: this is operational for ZooScan data and VPR data, developments for FlowCytometer data have started.

--From VLIZ MongoDB server to EGI MongoDB server : this is operational for ZooScan and VPR data.
+From VLIZ MongoDB server to EGI MongoDB server : this is operational for ZooScan and VPR data.

 Data accessibility